The best hotels in Lamu

 Kipungani on the western tip of the island is the one that surprises people most.
 It's a 45-minute boat ride from Lamu Town, the beach is wild and undeveloped, and Kipungani Explorer Heritage Hotel is the only serious property there.
 If you want to understand why people fall permanently in love with this archipelago, spend 2 nights there.

-Lamu's best neighborhoods
+Lamu's best hotel regions

 Shela Village is where we'd put our money first. quieter than Lamu Town, better beach access, and where the best-rated properties actually sit.
 But Lamu Town gives you the full Swahili street life if that's why you came.